jryx0/Dosbox-BC31-Docker/README.md

 mount d: /home/projects
 path z:;c:\bc31\bin
   ````
 Now, with Docker, build the image.
-I’m assuming you already have Docker installed and are familiar with it to some extent.
 CD to the directory in a console and run the command…
   ````
   docker build -t dosbox-bc31:v1 .
   ````